Call for Contributions to the EBRAINS 10-Year Roadmap 2026–2036

 Proposed activities should make full use of the EBRAINS suite of digital tools and services.

-The call presentation by Prof. Viktor Jirsa, EBRAINS Chief Scientific Officer, will take place at the EBRAINS Summit 2025 - Transforming Brain Research and Medicine on December 10, 11h10–11h45 CET.
+The call presentation by Prof. Viktor Jirsa, EBRAINS Chief Science Officer, took place at the EBRAINS Summit 2025 - Transforming Brain Research and Medicine, on December 10th.
+You can watch the recording of his presentation below.
+His presentation slides are available for download in the 'Useful Information' section at the bottom of this page.

 EBRAINS suite of digital tools and services